shesek/bcash-instadump/README.md

 and broadcasting raw bcash transactions (`bcash-broadcast`).

 You can use these tools in a way that doesn't risk your bitcoins, by moving them out first.
+There are also instructions for signing offline.
 See "*Recommend Usage*" below.

 Tips are welcome: *1HNDUy34hrqoTEChCZZjb6vWAU9APAKG78*